-Minnesota attractions, visited by thousands every year, may be the Minnesota tourist attractions you will want to explore as well.
+Minnesota attractions are visited by thousands every year and are likely to be the popular tourists attractions you will want to explore as well.

 Or you might want to get off the beaten path and discover little known attractions that most never see.
 The "all encompassing" attraction in Minnesota is the beautiful setting in which all of our other attractions are located.